|Position:||Associate Head Coach|

-Roberto Aspillaga enters his second season with the University of Colorado women's tennis program as the Associate Head Coach.
+Roberto Aspillaga enters his first season with the University of Colorado women's tennis program as the Associate Head Coach.

 Aspillaga (pronounced ahs-P-a-ga) comes to Boulder after serving the 2010-2012 seasons as an assistant coach (2010-2012) at Purdue University.